 Information contained in the Tracking Group Data is valid in only one transmission provided by the sender of the TC Dataset.
 Tracking Group Data, which includes Validation Data, received by a party, should not be returned to the sender of the TC Dataset.

-If no errors are found, the non-Confirming Party may respond, but is not required to respond, to the TC Dataset by sending the TC Dataset with a Transaction Confirmation Change Type Status = A (Accepted), Transaction Confirmation Status = E (Effective), and add the non-Confirming Party’s Transaction Number (for a new Transaction).
+If no errors are found, the receiving Party may respond, but is not required to respond, to the TC Dataset by sending the TC Dataset with a Transaction Confirmation Change Type Status = A (Accepted), Transaction Confirmation Status = E (Effective), and add the receiving Party’s Transaction Number (for the initiated Transaction Confirmation).
 If the Transaction Confirmation Change Type = U, indicating an Update.
 The Confirming Party’s original Signatory Data and assigned Transaction Number should be returned as originally provided.
-Upon receipt of this response by the original sending party, the Transaction Confirmation should be considered as Effective as of the Transaction Effective Date and ready for counterparties’ implementation the natural gas sales and purchase transaction.
+Upon receipt of this response by the original sending party, the Transaction Confirmation should be considered as Effective as of the Transaction Confirmation Effective Date and ready for counterparties’ implementation the natural gas sales and purchase transaction.

-If the non-Confirming Party rejects the TC Dataset, the non-Confirming Party does not correct the errors, and the response document will contain the received TC Dataset, with no non-Confirming Party’s Signatory Data, and a Transaction Confirmation Change Type Status = R (Rejected).
+If the receiving Party rejects the TC Dataset, the receiving Party does not correct the errors, and the response document will contain the received TC Dataset, with no receiving Party’s Signatory Data, and a Transaction Confirmation Change Type Status = R (Rejected).

-If errors are found, the non-Confirming Party’s response document will contain corrected data, Tracking Group Data including Validation Data, and a Transaction Confirmation Change Type Status = C (Correction).
+If errors are found, the receiving Party’s response document will contain corrected data, Tracking Group Data including Validation Data, and a Transaction Confirmation Change Type Status = C (Correction).
 If more than one error is found, the receiving party should provide multiple occurrences of the Validation Data to identify all errors.
 For each error, Validation Data will include: Business Name of the data element, the actual value received in the data element, and a description of the error.
 The Confirming Party’s original Signatory Data should be returned as null.
 The receiving party now becomes the sending party.
-The Confirming Party will respond by initiating a TC Dataset for the original Transaction Confirmation in a new transmission including the corrected data elements.
+The Confirming Party will respond by initiating a TC Dataset for the original Transaction Confirmation in a transmission including the corrected data elements.

 Withdrawal of a TC Dataset